This file is about Tolerance and Prejudice. Also see Attitude.

 of a dreadful responsibility.

-(If you are Scottish, Irish, Welch or English and are upset by this poem please look at the title.
-This poem is not about what the people are like but what they were perceived to be like by some people.)
+(If you are Scottish, Irish, Welsh or English and are upset by this poem please look at the title.
+This poem is not about what the people are like but what they were sometimes perceived to be like by others.
+It is a reminder that you should judge each person as an individual, not by perceptions based on race, creed, color, or country of origin.)